Aomori Prefecture: 3 Recommended Wineries and Cider Breweries! Introducing wine and cider from this apple-producing region!

 Google Map

-As an extra, we will briefly introduce breweries that manufacture and sell cider (apple wine) made only from apples grown in Aomori Prefecture, apple brandy (Calvados), and non-alcoholic juices and ciders.
+As an extra, we will also briefly introduce breweries that produce and sell cider (apple wine) made entirely from apples grown in Aomori Prefecture, apple brandy (Calvados), non-alcoholic juices and ciders, and more

 A-FACTORY (Aomori City)